 Terminals & Tools

-Lately I have had numerous questions regarding terminating small gauge wires in the 22-26GA range for marine "communications" equipment.
+Lately I have had numerous questions regarding terminating small gauge wires in the 22-26GA range for marine communications such as NEMA 0183 wires etc..
 When specialized terminals are not available I will often use miniature ring terminals and a standard bus bar with #4, #6 or even #8 screws.

 Terminating these small gauge wires often proves to be an obstacle for many boat owners.
 These are some of the attempts at terminating small wires I have seen over the years that have caused issues: